PennyLaneAI/pennylane/README.md

 We welcome contributions—simply fork the PennyLane repository, and then make a [pull request](https://help.github.com/articles/about-pull-requests/) containing your contribution.
-All contributers to PennyLane will be listed as authors on the releases.
+All contributors to PennyLane will be listed as authors on the releases.
 All users who contribute significantly to the code (new plugins, new functionality, etc.) will be listed on the PennyLane arXiv paper.